 In conclusion, It is important to understand that homicidal thoughts are not necessarily indicative of mental illness.
 Mental illness is only one possible cause of homicidal thoughts.
 There are many possible causes of homicidal thoughts, and each should be evaluated on a case-by-case basis.
 Treatment for homicidal thoughts should be tailored to the individual and the underlying cause.
 If you or someone you know is having homicidal thoughts, it is important to seek professional help.

 If you or someone you know is looking for affordable, effective, and confidential OCD or homicidal thoughts treatment, you can consider contacting Therapy Mantra.
 We have a team of expert therapists who can help you to overcome your OCD and live a life that is free from anxiety and fear.
-Contact us today to book an online therapy session or download our free Android or iOS app for more information.
+Contact us today to book an online therapy session or download our free OCD treatment app on Android or iOS for more information.